Johan Johnsen

 Johan Christian Arnt Johnsen (27 January 1893 – 27 January 1927) was a Norwegian sprinter born in Oslo, Norway.
 He died exactly 34 years later in Oslo.

 Johnsen competed at the 1920 Summer Olympics in Antwerp, Belgium in the men's 100 m for Norway.
-He was unable to pass through the heats phase finishing fourth in his heat of five with his time being unknown.
+He was unable to pass through the heats phase, finishing fourth in his heat of five, with his time being unknown.

-Johnsen's personal best in the 100 m was set in 1919, the time being 10.7 seconds.
-During this period he was representing IK Tjalve in Oslo.
+Johnsen's personal best in the 100 m was set in 1919, with a time of 10.7 seconds.
+During this period, he was representing IK Tjalve in Oslo.